Lexicon of Musical Invective: Translations and inspirations

-In France
+France

 In 1961, Marc Pincherle recommended to music critics the "fully prepared, brand-new arsenal made available" by the Lexicon of Musical Invective, a compendium of critical writings on music compiled by Nicolas Slonimsky.
 This recommendation was made in a monograph dedicated to Berlioz that was published in 1968 by composer and musicologist Claude Ballif.
 In this monograph, Ballif addressed the Lexicon to "those interested in this kind of literature."
 In 1987, Christian Goubault characterized the Lexicon as an "excellent but harsh work—harsh for critics" in an article on "Debussy and the feeling of Le Mer."

 In 2006, the Lexicon of Musical Invective was consulted as a reference in a more extensive analysis of the techniques of invective.

 The Dictionnaire de la bêtise et des erreurs de jugement (Dictionary of Stupidity and Errors of Judgment) by Guy Bechtel and Jean-Claude Carrière, published in 1965, drew heavily from the Lexicon for examples of "errors of judgment" in the field of classical music—either by reproducing the same articles published in the press or by directly citing it as a reference work.
 Unlike Nicolas Slonimsky, however, the authors prefaced each critique with a few words of commentary, highlighting certain keys to interpreting the Lexicon: Beethoven’s music is "a real zoo," Berlioz "lacks technique," Brahms "chose the wrong profession—he should have been a mathematician."
 Debussy is "subtle, but quite unpleasant," and Liszt is "despised in major capitals... and in the provinces."
 Although they trace criticism back to Mozart, their approach is similar to that of Nicolas Slonimsky: "For too long, we have been presented with all kinds of beauties while simultaneously being denied the best means to appreciate them."